blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Spire/player_info.md

 - Campaign: a setting, pool of player characters, and their adventures and sessions.
 - Session: a roughly four-hour period of time when people play.
-- Adventure: multiple sessions where the same players play out one sceneario or complete on set of objectives.
+- Adventure: multiple sessions where the same players play out one sceneario or complete one set of objectives.
 - Keeper: the person at the table who controls the world and gives rulings.
 - Foundry: a virtual tabletop software used to store character sheets and to host a battlegrid.